 Simon has a BA and a Postgraduate Diploma in Political Studies from Otago, and a Certificate in Media Communications from Aoraki Polytechnic.
 Since joining the Communications Section in November 2001, Simon's main role has been to respond to media enquiries and to work with staff on news releases.
 His current role focuses on raising the positive public profile of the University through promoting its research externally to local, national and international media, and internally through University publications.

 Cell 021 279 5016

 Lisa is an experienced journalist, with a background in television, radio and print.
 She has worked as a reporter for TV3, Radio New Zealand, Dunedin's Channel 9 and the Otago Daily Times.
 She has an honours degree in neuroscience and psychology from Otago and a postgraduate diploma in journalism from Canterbury University.
 Lisa now works part time, writing stories for and editing the Otago Bulletin.

 Cell 021 279 4378

-Su provides financial and administrative support for the Marketing Services and Communications teams.
+Su provides full financial and administrative support for the Communications team.